 Changing lanes can also contribute to an accident

-If by mistake, a driver enters the wrong lane and swerves sharply into the roundabout, it may cause accidents or cause a pileup.
+If, by mistake, a driver enters the wrong lane and swerves sharply into the roundabout, it may cause accidents or cause a pileup.

 If you get into a roundabout car accident, you should take pictures of the damage and accident scene.
-Additionally, you should also collect contact information of any eyewitnesses.
-All the evidence that you gather will make it easy for you to prove your claim.
-It is also in your best interests to speak with an experienced personal injury attorney as soon as possible.
-Your lawyer can protect your rights and will ensure that you receive the compensation you are legally entitled to.
+Additionally, you should also collect the contact information of any eyewitnesses.
+All the evidence you gather will make it easy for you to prove your claim.
+It is also in your best interests to speak with an experienced St. Louis car accident lawyer as soon as possible.
+Your lawyer can protect your rights and will ensure you receive the compensation you are legally entitled to.